Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • Downloading a “free version” of popular software without checking if it’s legitimate.

-• Adware that comes bundled with legitimate applications.
+• Adware that comes bundled with legitimate applications on platforms like PC App Store.

 • False software or MacOS updates disguised as legitimate update windows.